Course Director: Training faculty and general members

 Course Director: Sukumar Vijayaraghavan, PhD, Graduate Program Director

-Seminar Committee Chair: Dr. Steve Britt
+Seminar Committee Chair: Abby Person, PhD

 students and visiting faculty.
-First year students are required to attend all the seminars and all other students are strongly encouraged to attend on a regular basis.
+First year students are required to attend all the seminars and all other students are strongly encouraged to attend at least ½ of all seminars.
 The GTC monitors the attendance of first year students.

 Final grade is based upon attendance and participation at these seminars.